 How light can carbon cranks get, we wonder?
-THM-Carbones has updated its long-running Clavicula and created the Clavicula SE, built with moulded carbon fibre arms and a carbon fibre spindle that supposedly weigh just 287g.
+THM-Carbones has updated its long-running Clavicula and created the Clavicula SE, built with molded carbon fiber arms and a carbon fiber spindle that supposedly weigh just 287g.

 The claimed weight for a complete setup with bottom bracket and 53/39-tooth Praxis Works chainrings is an unbelievable 509g.
 That's roughly 200g lighter than comparably configured top-end offerings from the big three and an even more incredible figure when you look at it in terms of percentage.

 THM-Carbones' new Clavicula SE cranks are unbelievably lightweight – and pretty

 As compared to the original Clavicula – which will continue to be sold as the Clavicula Classic – the new SE boasts a more skeletal five-arm spider and a driveside arm that's now hollow where it's joined with the axle.